 2. Yama Glass 8-Cup Stovetop Siphon

 CONS: Heat diffuser required, No steel filter

 Yama Glass 8 Cup is a stovetop siphon coffee maker, so you’ll need to use a heat diffuser for safety purposes.
 It falls among the budget-friendly options among vacuum coffee makers and has an 8 cup capacity.
-Design wise, it is pretty basic and neat.
+Design-wise, it is pretty basic and neat.
 All you get is two chambers and a filter between them.
 Both the chambers are made of hand-blown Borosilicate Glass which means they are durable and would not trap any odor.
 The lid you get with it also acts as a stand for the brew chamber, post brew.

 Using it is very simple, once the water reaches the top chamber, you have to add coffee grounds into it and stir for a while to make sure all the grounds are wet.
 As for the filter, you get some cloth filters with it but those are difficult to wash, it would be better if you go for paper filters instead.
-Finally, as mentioned earlier, it is a budget-friendly option and has 8 cup capacity which makes it worth it.
+Finally, as mentioned earlier, it is a budget-friendly option and has 8 cup capacity which makes it worthy.